livecode/livecode/docs/notes/bugfix-22207.md

-# Fixed garbled text in the documentation for selectedObjects
+# Fixed garbled text in the documentation for selectedObject